Licensure for Michigan

 - An individual who has obtained a few days or months of generalized health training is not qualified to apply complex Medical Nutrition Therapy.
 The depth and scope are key indicators of who is and is not qualified.

 - The Center for Medicare and Medicaid Services (CMS) has ruled that: “RD[N]s are the professionals who are best qualified to assess a patient’s nutritional status and to design and implement a nutritional treatment plan in consultation with the patient’s interdisciplinary care team.
 In order for patients to receive timely nutritional care, the RD[N] must be viewed as an integral member of the hospital inter-disciplinary care team, one who, as the team’s clinical nutrition expert, is responsible for a patient’s nutritional diagnosis and treatment in light of the patient’s medical diagnosis.”

 - The National Academies of Science, Engineering and Medicine (formerly the Institute of Medicine) recognizes that “the registered dietitian [nutritionist] is currently the single identifiable group of health-care professionals with standardized education, clinical training, continuing education and national credentialing requirements necessary to be directly reimbursed as a provider of nutrition therapy.”

-What is the difference between a Registered Dietitian Nutritionist and Nutritionist?
+What is the difference between a Registered Dietitian Nutritionist and a Nutritionist?

 - Based on their professional education and training standards, every RDN is a Nutritionist but not every Nutritionist is an RDN.

-- The credential RDN is a trademark of the Academy of Nutrition and Dietetics and is awarded to those who meet academic and supervised practice requirements and pass a registration exam.
-The term Nutritionist is not trademarked and may be used by anyone who wishes to use it.
+- The term Nutritionist is not trademarked and may be used by anyone who wishes to use it.